ASLP-lab/HumDial-Challenge/content/task2/test_set.md

 All submissions must be made through [official Google Form](https://forms.gle/hC1fAin8N5rqMTrp7).
 - Submission Method and Version Control
 Teams are required to package all submission materials into a single compressed file named HD-Track2.zip and upload it to their Google Drive.
 In the official submission form, teams should provide a publicly accessible download link for this ZIP file.
 Teams must ensure that the link's sharing permission is set to "Anyone with the link can view" to prevent submission failure due to access issues.
 Each team may submit a maximum of three times via the Google Form before the deadline.
-To update their submission, teams can either replace the old ZIP file in their Google Drive or submit a new form with an updated link.
+To update their submission, teams can submit a new form with an updated link.
 The **latest link** a team submits in the Google Form **before** the deadline (November 24, 2025, 23:59，AoE) will be considered their official entry.
 After the deadline, we will download and archive the file from that link a single time.
 This downloaded version will be considered their final and sole submission.
 Any modifications made to the file on Google Drive after the deadline will not be considered.

 - Submission Checklist